 Introduction

-This UK harvest calendar shows you exactly what to harvest each month in the UK, whether you’re growing on an allotment, in a back garden, or under cover in a greenhouse or polytunnel.
-In simple terms, it’s a practical UK vegetable and fruit harvest guide that helps you understand what’s in season and when crops are genuinely ready.
+This UK harvest calendar shows you what to harvest each month, whether you’re growing on an allotment, in a back garden, or under cover in a greenhouse or polytunnel.
+It’s a practical month-by-month guide to help you see what’s in season and recognise when crops are genuinely ready.

-We’re all human, we guess when vegetables are ready and either harvest too early or leave them a week too long.
-Instead, this clear month-by-month harvest guide UK growers can rely on helps you to:
+We’ve all guessed when vegetables are ready, only to harvest too early or leave them a week too long.
+This guide helps you:

 - See what fruit and veg is in season in the UK